Beaucoups of Blues: Release

 Beaucoups of Blues was released on 25 September 1970 in the UK and on 28 September in the US.
-The title track was released as a single only in the US, backed with the non-album track "Coochy Coochy" on 5 October 1970.
+The title track was released as a single in the US, backed with the non-album track "Coochy Coochy" on 5 October 1970 and in Australia on 3 December 1970.
 As with Sentimental Journey, the fan base was bemused by Starr's abrupt change in style.
 Beaucoups of Blues did not perform nearly as well as its predecessor, missing the UK charts and reaching only number 65 in the US.
 The album fared better in other countries, peaking at number 34 in Canada, number 33 in Australia, and number 21 in Norway.

-The front cover of Beaucoups of Blues, according to Sorrells Pickard, was taken outside musician Tracy Nelson's (Mother Earth – The Blues Broads) smokehouse in Nashville by Marshall Fallwell, Jr. The back cover featured a photo of a large majority of the musicians that appeared on the album.
+Album cover design and Art direction, John Kosh with The front cover of Beaucoups of Blues, according to Sorrells Pickard, was taken outside musician Tracy Nelson's (Mother Earth – The Blues Broads) smokehouse in Nashville by Marshall Fallwell, Jr. The back cover featured a photo of a large majority of the musicians that appeared on the album.
 In light of the tepid commercial reaction, Starr would refrain from further album releases for the time being, preferring to concentrate on his second vocation, film acting.
 On 18 October, Apple announced that a second album of the Nashville recordings would be released; however, the album never materialised.
 Beaucoups of Blues was remastered and reissued on CD in 1995, on 1 May in the UK, and on 1 August in the US.
 This edition came with two bonus tracks: "Coochy Coochy" and a jam with all the musicians titled "Nashville Jam".